Introduction

 Limitations

 With great power comes great responsibility.
-I’m trying to be a reliable marketplace creator so it is important for me to be clear about the limitations and disadvantages of using simulations.
-The Fluid Flux system is overhyped so please read the description below before you buy this product and make sure that everything meets your expectations and requirements:
+I am committed to being a reliable marketplace creator, so I must communicate the limitations and disadvantages of using simulations.
+The Fluid Flux system is somewhat overhyped, so please read the description below and ensure that everything aligns with your expectations and requirements before purchasing.
+Ensuring that is crucial for the Refund Policy

 - Multiplayer is not supported for dynamic simulation because synchronization of render targets is limited.
-However, the system can be used in a multiplayer game as long as your gameplay is not dependent on fluid simulation results.
+However, the system can be used in a multiplayer game if your gameplay is not dependent on fluid simulation results.

-- Statically generated LOD mesh can be inconsistent with waterline post-process this issue will be addressed in the future.
+- Statically generated mesh of water can be inconsistent with waterline post-process.
+This issue will be addressed in the future.

 - Water Plugin is not supported in the current version.
-It is possible to use my water material with the water plugin mesh but it is not officially supported.
+Combining my water material with the water plugin mesh is possible but not officially supported.

-- Niagara fluid readback system returns results with one frame delay.
-It’s good enough for most features like swimming water detection etc.
+- Niagara fluid readback used for buoyancy and fluid detection returns results with (at least) one frame delay.
+It’s good enough for most features like swimming fluid detection but not 100% reliable.
+Trace hits with dynamic fluids are not supported now.

 - The simulation area can’t be rotated.
 The product supports only axis-aligned rectangular volume.